 The Townsend’s Warbler is quite common in the Pacific Northwest including Vancouver Island.
 You should look high up in conifer trees where they can be seen feeding on insects.
 They are quite hard to see in the foliage and they tend to move around quickly.
 Look for the dark eye patch.

 The male has a black and yellow patterned head with a black eye patch, crown, throat, and nape.
 He is olive green above with a yellow breast, white belly, and has yellow sides streaked with black. he has two white wing bars and he has white outer tail feathers.
 The female has an olive green eye patch and crown.

-Juveniles are olive brown above with a dull white throats and dull streaks on its flanks.
+Juveniles are olive-brown above with dull white throats and dull streaks on its flanks.

 Townsend Warblers are mostly found in the Pacific Northwest, from Alaska to Oregon.
 They are found in moist, dark, conifer forests.
 Some of these warblers winter in California, but most travel to Mexico and Central America.

 The colors of the Townsend warbler help them remain unseen in the coastal forests of Vancouver Island.

 Townsend warblers feed high up in the trees by picking off insects and moth larvae from the twigs and leaves.
 They are able to hover and often will fly out to catch insects.
 They also eat spiders, invertebrates, spruce budworms and honeydew secreted by scale insects.
 They eat a lot of problem insects making them good for the forest.